 It so happens that contaminants usually require less energy per unit surface to be vaporized than the surfaces they reside on.
-The minimum intensity required to effect a material is called the ablation threshold.
+The minimum intensity required to affect a material is called the ablation threshold.

 Figure 2 - Illustration of laser cleaning

 If the intensity of the laser is above the ablation threshold of the material, it will have an impact on the material.
 Otherwise, nothing happens to the material, except for a slight localized temperature increase.
 This is true even when you pass several times on a material at intensities below its ablation threshold.